alyson1907/Gravity-Simulation/README.md

 > **NOTE:** Particles do not attract each other.
 They are only attracted by BlackHoles

-The sizes of each `Particle` and `BlackHole` are proportional to its mass.
+The sizes of each `Particle` and `BlackHole` are proportional to their mass.

+Whenever an `Particle` hits an `BlackHole`, it "dies" and stops moving.

 ## Demonstration
 |Trailing